-If you would like information about the University's student health insurance, please stop by the office of Student Health and Counseling in Marchetti Towers East, lower level.
+If you would like information about the University's student health insurance, please visit the University Health Plan website or stop by the office of Student Health and Counseling in Marchetti Towers East, lower level.

 Immunization Record and Personal Health History